The Two Weight Inequality for the Hilbert Transform: A Primer: Introduction

 \begin{priorResults} For two weights $ w, \sigma $, and $ 0< \alpha <1$, the operator $ R _{\sigma } f (x) \coloneqq \int f (x-y) \frac {\sigma (dy)} {\lvert y\rvert ^{\alpha } }$ maps $ L ^2 (\sigma )$ to $ L ^2 (w)$ if and only if the testing inequalities below hold.

 Moreover the norm of the operator is equivalent to $ \mathscr T$, the best constant in the inequalities above. \end{priorResults}

 The analysis of the individual two weight inequality for positive operators is much simpler, as is the case of dyadic operators.
-For certain non-positive dyadic operators, see the result of Nazarov-Treil-Volberg \cite{MR2407233}.
-All of these results have found significant interest, due to the Haar shift operators of Petermichl \cite{MR1756958}, the remarkable median inequality of Lerner \cite{MR2721744}, and the Hyt\"onen representation theorem \cite{2912709}.
+For certain non-positive dyadic operators, see the result of Nazarov-Treil-Volberg \cite{MR2407233}, and the much more recent works of Vuorinen \cites{14122127,150405759}.
+These results have found significant interest, due to the Haar shift operators of Petermichl \cite{MR1756958}, the remarkable median inequality of Lerner \cite{MR2721744} and its extension in \cite{150105818}, and the Hyt\"onen representation theorem \cite{2912709}.

 The Hilbert transform is the first non-positive continuous operator for which the individual two weight problem has been solved.
 And, one would only ever expect that the solution would be of interest (or even possible) for a few canonical choices of operators, such as Hilbert, Cauchy and Riesz transforms.
 Foundational to the solution for the Hilbert transform is the monotonicity of the kernel.
 No other canonical choice will satisfy such a simple condition.
+For a special case of the Cauchy transform \cite{13104820} one can make progress.
+But the case of Riesz transforms is much harder \cites{13126163,14010467}.

 The individual two weight question makes sense for any $ 1< p < \infty $, and there are characterizations in this, and other off-diagonal cases for positive operators.
-But, for singular integrals and even their dyadic analogs, it does not seem that there will be useful characterizations in the case of $ p\neq 2$.
-See \cite{08070246} for some results in this case, for maximal truncations of singular integrals.
+For dyadic analogs of singular integrals Vuorinen \cite{14122127} has shown that these inequalities can be characterized by \emph{quadratic} testing conditions.
+Also see \cite{150705570}.
+The extension of this characterization to the setting of the Hilbert transform is challenging.